Final Layout Plans

 - Harsh, Irrelevant Content

 The rise of this web trend could be seen as a rebellion to the predictability and political similarity of commercial and social platforms.
-Similar to Punk subculture with the “promotion of individual freedom”, the idea of Brutalism reminds us the potential of the internet and to break boundaries.
+The idea of Brutalism reminds us the potential of the internet and to break boundaries.

 It also shows resemblance to Cut & Paste aesthetics, noted in Contextual Studies where I’ve talked about this.